Alabama revisits pairing KKK leader and Black student names

 BIRMINGHAM, Ala.
 (AP) — The University of Alabama is reconsidering its decision last week to retain the name of a one-time governor who led the Ku Klux Klan on a campus building while adding the name of the school’s first Black student.

-Trustees will meet no later than Friday to revisit their decision to keep the name of former Alabama Gov. Bibb Graves on a three-story hall that was renamed Lucy-Graves Hall in honor of Autherine Lucy Foster, the University of Alabama System said in a statement Wednesday.
+Trustees will meet publicly in a livestreamed video conference on Friday to revisit their decision to keep the name of former Alabama Gov. Bibb Graves on a three-story hall while renaming it Lucy-Graves Hall to also honor Autherine Lucy Foster, the University of Alabama System said.

 The decision to honor Lucy alongside a one-time KKK grand cyclops was criticized harshly by some.
 An editorial in the student newspaper said Graves’ name doesn’t belong beside Lucy’s, given his association with the violent, racist organization.

-Foster herself expressed ambivalence, telling WIAT-TV she didn’t know much about Graves, who was considered a progressive, pro-education governor for the time, despite having led the Klan in Montgomery during a period when it was at its strongest.
+Foster herself expressed ambivalence, telling WIAT-TV she didn’t know much about Graves, who was considered a progressive, pro-education governor in the 1930s, despite having led the Klan in Montgomery during a period when it was at its strongest.

 “I wouldn’t say it doesn’t bother me, but I accept it because I didn’t ask for it and I didn’t know they were doing it until I was approached the latter part of last year,” said Foster, 92.